TheoChem-VU/PyFrag/README.md

 SETUP:
 The path of bin of pyfrag should be put in the .bashrc or .profile in order to run pyfrag anywhere you want, something like:

-Setting PATH for PyFrag

 export PYFRAGHOME="/Users/xiaobo/gitpyfrag"

 export PATH=$PYFRAGHOME/bin:$PATH

-Setting PATH for PyFrag

 Similarly, these related infomation should also be put in the .bashrc or .profile in your remote machine.